 Don't feel forced to participate, now, just because the other people won't even care about their own conversation two days later, so if you don't reply now you'll get ignored.
 That's stupid.
-If they don't value their own conversation in a lasting way, why should you?
+If they don't value their own conversation in a lasting way, why should you think it's valuable?

 people rush when they want to get stuff done fast. this causes more mistakes, so it takes longer...

-having flexible preferences does not mean self-sacrifice or compromise. it means the skill of actually being able to quickly and easily change between several preferences, or having a preference that's happy with several situations.
+having flexible preferences does not mean self-sacrifice or compromise. it means the skill of actually being able to quickly and easily change between several preferences, or having a preference that's satisfied in several situations.

-if someone has a lot of knowledge about a topic, you shouldn't expect to persuade them to change their mind with your first arguments. you shouldn't get discouraged. even if they are mistaken, if they have put a lot of thought into something, there will be a lot of ideas to change their mind about. that won't happen right away. have patience. be persistent.
+if someone has a lot of knowledge about a topic, you shouldn't expect to persuade them to change their mind with your first arguments. you shouldn't get discouraged. even if they're mistaken. if they have put a lot of thought into something, there will be a lot of ideas to change their mind about. that won't happen right away. have patience. be persistent.

 even if i told you lots of criticism, you should be strong and stand up to me – you don't understand all that stuff yet, and have to learn in your own way, working from your current life (starting point).